-BWL Visitor Health Screening Questionnaire
+BWL Visitor Health Pre-Screening Questionnaire

 The safety of our employees, customers, families and visitors remains BWL's overriding priority.
-As the coronavirus disease 2019 (COVID-19) outbreak continues to evolve and spreads globally, the BWL is monitoring the situation closely and will periodically update company guidance based on current recommendations from the Center for Disease Control and the World Health Organization.
+As the coronavirus disease 2019 (COVID-19) outbreak continues to evolve, the BWL will periodically update company guidance based on current recommendations from the Center for Disease Control and the Michigan Department of Health and Human Services.

 To prevent the spread of COVID-19 and reduce the potential risk of exposure to our employees and visitors, we are conducting a simple screening questionnaire.
-Your participation is important to help us take precautionary measures to protect you and everyone in this building or event.
+Your participation is important to help protect you and everyone in this building or at this event.
 Thank you for your time.